Sravani-Tangallapally/Sravani-Tangallapally/README.md

 ## Sravani Tangallapally
 Hi!
 I'm Sravani Tangallapally, someone who enjoys building meaningful tech solutions that blend AI/ML with real-world usability.
 I have hands-on experience with Python, machine learning, and the MERN stack, and I love working on projects that make a difference.

-While I don’t consider myself a hardcore coder, I’m confident in my problem-solving abilities, value team collaboration, and take initiative when it comes to learning and leading.
-My work often focuses on bridging intelligent systems with intuitive design—whether it's through front-end interfaces or AI-driven models.
+I enjoy solving problems, collaborating with teams, and taking initiative in both learning and leadership.
+My work focuses on bridging intelligent systems with intuitive design—whether it's through front-end interfaces or AI-driven models.

 ### Technical Skills
 #### Exsisting Skills